kunal-yadav-404/MentalAid/README.md

 # MentalAid

-"You, yourself, as much as anybody in the entire universe, deserve your love and affection." — Buddha
+"You, yourself, as much as anybody in the entire universe, deserve your love and affection."
+— Buddha....